tusen-ai/naive-ui/demo/pages/docs/import-on-demand/enUS/index.md

 app.use(naive)
 ```

-After the installation.
-You can use the components you installed in SFC like this.
+After the installation, you can use the components you installed in SFC like this.

 ```html
 <template>